-The majority of customers expect a business to respond to bad reviews, and 25% of people say that they should hear back within 24 hours.
+The majority of customers expect a business to respond to bad reviews, and 21 percent of people say that they should hear back within 24 hours.

 If you receive a bad review, responding is a chance to take ownership, apologize, and explain your side of the story.
 Just be sure to respond to the criticism well.